-- Make most out of your existing lead pipeline
+- Make the most out of your existing lead pipeline

-McKinsey has reported that, ‘On average, a B2B customer will regularly use six different interaction channels throughout the decision journey’ Account-based marketing is designed to achieve better relevance, eliminate long selling cycle and reduce the layers within the hierarchy of purchase decision making.
+McKinsey has reported that ‘On average, a B2B customer will regularly use six different interaction channels throughout the decision journey Account-based marketing is designed to achieve better relevance, eliminate long selling cycles and reduce the layers within the hierarchy of purchase decision-making.
 Demandbase CMO, Peter Isaacson, positions ABM as ‘a growing B2B strategy that sees sales and marketing efforts finally better aligned.’

-Checklist that helps you decide if ABM works for your B2B company
+The checklist that helps you decide if ABM works for your B2B Company

 4. You know who your customers are – It is not about knowing clients personally.
 It is about building a strong and meaningful relationship with your client.
-In a normal marketing process, very little efforts are put to understand some key information about the customers, like revenues, industry, expectations, phone numbers, email ids, need for your product and so on.
+In a normal marketing process, very little effort is put to understand some key information about the customers, like revenues, industry, expectations, phone numbers, email ids, need for your product, and so on.
 Target accounts are pre-defined clients and to define them, you would need granular information.
-ABM adopted organizations focus on gathering such information.
+ABM-adopted organizations focus on gathering such information.

-5. Embrace Technology to eliminate redundancy – Another not so spoken criteria is that the companies who look forward to using technology to eliminate redundancy, adopt ABM.
-Use of technology allows automation and cross-communication.
-Most of all, it allows personalization, content delivery across different channels and capture of consumer data through different channels.
+5. Embrace Technology to eliminate redundancy – Another not so spoken criterion is that the companies who look forward to using technology to eliminate redundancy, adopt ABM.
+The use of technology allows automation and cross-communication.
+Most of all, it allows personalization, content delivery across different channels, and the capture of consumer data through different channels.

-7. Return on Time (ROT)– You are suffering from lengthy leads to sales cycle.
-Organizations that desperately want to eliminate unnecessary steps that prolong the sales cycle need account based marketing.
+7. Return on Time (ROT)– You are suffering from lengthy leads to the b2b sales cycle.
+Organizations that desperately want to eliminate unnecessary steps that prolong the sales cycle need account-based marketing.
 Long cycles are not just within the organization but also at the client’s end.

 Is Account-based marketing right for your B2B organization?

-However, one question that might be occupying your mind now is that, “Why has ABM gained popularity all of a sudden?”
+However, one question that might be occupying your mind now is, “Why has ABM gained popularity all of a sudden?”
 The fact remains that ABM is an age-old marketing concept.
-With innovation happening at every juncture, in the B2B context, account-based marketing is taking special attention in drawing relevant and highly qualified leads to the table.
+With innovation happening at every juncture, in the B2B context, account-based marketing is taking special attention to drawing relevant and highly qualified leads to the table.
 This is drastically increasing the probability of conversion.